silvanoross/Property_Technology/README.md

 # Property_Technology

 A jupyter notebook analysis of San Francisco rental properties with interactive visualizations.
 First we take curated census data and read it into a pandas dataframe.
-Next, we prepare it

-Currently under construction...
+Next, we prepare it by cleaning and passing the data through various filters.
+Then we compose different plots and views to show sale price per square foot and gross rent trends in San Francisco from 2010-2016.

 ---